Launch of the new 2025/2026 membership campaign

 This is how the three links in the sector come together around common issues to relaunch the cultivation of wheat, around 40 years after the cessation of this cultivation in the Basque Country. your text here...

-The Herriko Haragia sector was created in 2013 following the completion of an in-depth inventory of the beef sector in the Basque Country.
+The Herriko Haragia sector was created in 2013 following an in-depth assessment of the beef sector in the Basque Country.

 Cattle breeding is an important activity in our mountain territory, rich in meadows.
 Thus, half of the farms in the Basque Country are involved in cattle breeding.
 Despite this, most animals are fattened outside the territory, while most of the meat used locally is imported (our famous local axoa is often prepared with imported veal!).